If you’re after all the warm and fuzzies that you get from a good romance flick, then we’ve got you covered and then some.

 To All The Boys I’ve Loved Before

 This Netflix OG is one of the most binged movies ever and for good reason—Lara Jean Covey and Peter Kavinsky are total relationship goals.
 The plot is a recipe for high school romance gold—when her secret love letters somehow get mailed to each of her five crushes, Lara Jean finds her quiet high school existence turned upside.
 If you want to know what happens in part II of their love affair, check out the sequel, To All the Boys: P.S.
-I Still Love You, here.
+I Still Love You, here and the third To All The Boys: Always And Forever here.

 The Kissing Booth